pkuwwt/pkuwwt.github.io/programming/_posts/2014-08-03-java-usage.md

 {% highlight bash %}
 java -cp .:package1.jar:package2.jar Test
 {% endhighlight %}
-Paths or `jar` file specified by `-cp` option can be used as either runtime searching path or compile-time searching path, so you can use it in `javac` command.
+Paths or `jar` file specified by `-cp` option can be used as either runtime searching path or compile-time searching path, so you can use it in `javac` command. `.` means current dir, `:` is path separator.

 By the way, if there is a main class in location `dir/Test.class`, you can execute it with
 {% highlight bash %}